Is It Common For Couples To Misunderstand Each Other In Arguments?

 So, yes, it is extremely important, and it is one of the first things a couple should work on improving - regardless of whether they just started dating or have been married for years.

 Clear communication also helps to build trust and foster a stronger, more connected partnership.
 When couples are open and honest with each other, they are more likely to feel understood and valued.
-This can create a positive feedback loop, where clear communication leads to a stronger relationship, which in turn leads to even better communication.
+This can create a positive feedback loop, where clear communication leads to a stronger relationship and even better communication.

 Risks of Regular Miscommunication